 The purpose of a resume is to get you an interview.
 It needs to be catchy (but not tacky), impressive (but not long), and most importantly: well-organized (yet still creative).
-Everyone has a style preference in writing a resume, so I am not going to get into that here.
+Everyone has a style preference in writing a resume, so I will not get into that here.
 The purpose of this article is to provide some high-tech resume tips you can apply to any resume.
-However, you can gain access to my awesome high-tech resume template along with lots of useful notes when you subscribe to my e-mail list.
+However, you can access my awesome high-tech resume template along with lots of useful notes when you subscribe to my e-mail list.
 So do that now.
 It’s ok.
 I will stay here and wait for you to come back.

 If you are not already a user of Google Docs, you should go register for an account right now.
-The benefits of Google Docs are massive, and to get the most out of this article, you will need a Google Docs account.
+Google Docs’ benefits are massive, and to get the most out of this article, you will need a Google Docs account.